easysoa/EasySOA/easysoa-registry/README.md

 ## Building

 You can build these bundles by typing `mvn clean install` from this folder.
-Then deploy the files by either copying the `target` folder contents to your Nuxeo setup, or [by using Buildr](https://github.com/easysoa/EasySOA/wiki/Releasing-EasySOA).
+Then deploy the files by either copying the `nuxeo-packaging/target` folder contents to your Nuxeo setup, or [by using Buildr](https://github.com/easysoa/EasySOA/wiki/Releasing-EasySOA).

 See [this repository's wiki](https://github.com/easysoa/EasySOA/wiki) for further information.